arpa2/tlspool/doc/steamworks-config.md

     -   *remoteid to localids.* This mapping is used to decide what local identity to present to a remote.
-The remote is generally not represented by a DoNAI, but by a DoNAI Selector.
+The remote is generally not represented by a Domain-or-Network-Access-Identifier or DoNAI, but by a DoNAI Selector (see http://donai.arpa2.net).
 A trust validation expression may be included for each remote identity DoNAI Selector.

     -   *localid to credentials.* This mapping is used to store various credential forms, such as certificates, PGP public keys, and so on.
 The